googleads/googleads-mobile-ios-mediation/adapters/AdColony/README.md

 - Please see the [set up guide](https://support.google.com/admob/answer/3124703) for detailed instructions on how to set up mediation.

+The latest documentation and code samples for the Google Mobile Ads SDK are available [here](https://firebase.google.com/docs/admob/ios/quick-start).

+### Optimizations
+To ensure AdColony video ads are available as often as possible, you can initialize the AdColony SDK directly early in the application lifecycle and outside of the Google Mobile Ads SDK.
+To do so, insert the following code into the application:didFinishLaunchingWithOptions: method:

+<pre><code>[AdColony configureWithAppID:@"your_adcolony_app_id"
+                     zoneIDs:@[@"Zone_ID_1", @"Zone_ID_2"]
+                     options:options
+                  completion:nil];</code></pre>

+### Videos-for-Virtual-Currency
 You can optionally register a `GADMAdapterAdColonyExtras` class in the ad request to optionally configure userId and rewarded dialogs:

 <pre><code>GADRequest *request = [GADRequest request];
 GADMAdapterAdColonyExtras *extras = [[GADMAdapterAdColonyExtras alloc] init];